rizvi5a/rizvi5a/README.md

 I want to become a Full Stack Web Developer.
-Technologies that I have applied so far for my training and project work are:
-HTML, CSS, JavaScript, JQuery, Node, JSON, GIT, Bootstrap and Media Query.
+The technologies that I have applied so far for my training and project work are: HTML, CSS, JavaScript, JQuery, Node, Express Api, MSQL, Sequelize, JSON, GIT, Bootstrap and Media Query.
+My knowledge and experience in the web development is still at the basic level; however my intention is to get more experience in the web development by self-study after the Rice bootcapm.
-I am also an experinced professional engineer and process simulation expert.
-My passion is to use my professional experince to develop or manage high quality web applications.
+I am also an experienced professional engineer and process simulation expert.
+I may like to change my profession if I find more opportunities in the web development.
+My passion is to use my professional experience to develop or manage high quality web applications in the engineering or FinTech areas.